-A permit must not be granted to construct a building or construct or carry out works that would encroach upon views to the identified architectural elements of the following landmarks (as shown on Plan 2 and listed below):
+A permit must not be granted to construct a building or construct or carry out works that would encroach upon views to the identified architectural elements of the following landmarks (as shown on Plan 1 and listed below):

-- the Pelaco sign when viewed from: - Tram Stop 13 on Wellington Street immediately west of Simpson Street (View 1); - the footpath on the north west corner of Wellington Parade and Hoddle Street (View 2); and - south-west corner of intersection of Church Street and Hodgson Terrace (View 3). - the tower belfry and spire of St Ignatius Cathedral when viewed from: - the tram stop at the intersection of Victoria Street and Church Street (View 1); and - the north east corner of the Bridge Road and Church Street intersection (View 2). - the cornice and iron balustrade, clock stage, pyramidal roof and flag pole of the Richmond Town Hall when viewed from: - south-west corner of Lennox Street and Bridge Road intersection (View 1).
+- the tower belfry and spire of St Ignatius Cathedral when viewed from: - the tram stop at the intersection of Victoria Street and Church Street (View 1); - the north east corner of the Bridge Road and Church Street intersection (View 2); and - Citizens Park at the entrance from Highett and Gleadell Street intersection (View 3). - the cornice and iron balustrade, clock stage, pyramidal roof and flag pole of the Richmond Town Hall when viewed from: - south-east corner of Burnley Street and Bridge Road intersection (View 2).